-On May 13, 2021, a securities class action complaint was filed in the U.S. District Court for the Southern District of New York by Andrew Tate naming our company, Yaniv Sarig and Fabrice Hamaide as defendants.
+For example, we are a party to various actions and claims arising in the normal course of business, certain of which are indicated below: On May 13, 2021, a securities class action complaint was filed in the U.S. District Court for the Southern District of New York by Andrew Tate naming our company, Yaniy Sarig and Fabrice Hamaide as defendants.
 On June 10, 2021, a substantially similar securities class action complaint was filed in the same court by Jeff Coon against the same defendants.
 Thereafter, other stockholders asserted similar claims.
 On August 10, 2021, the court appointed Joseph Nolff as the lead plaintiff of the putative class action, and on October 12, 2021, he filed an amended complaint, (i) adding Arturo Rodriguez as a defendant, (ii) asserting violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Rule 10b-5 promulgated thereunder and (iii) claiming that the defendants made false and materially misleading statements and failed to disclose material adverse facts regarding our business, operations, and prospects and that this was revealed on May 4, 2021, when Culper Research published a report allegedly exposing these alleged misrepresentations and omissions.
 The lead plaintiff has since filed two further amended complaints repeating substantively the same allegations.
-The Company recently reached an agreement in principle to resolve this action on March 10, 2022 for \$1.3 million and has agreed to a formal memorandum of understanding, however the resolution is still subject to the execution of final settlement documents, and court approval.
-If that process does not succeed, the Company is prepared to continue the full defense of this action.
+The Company reached an agreement in principle to resolve this action on March 10, 2022 for \$1.3 million.
+Following a mediation, an initial settlement-in-principle, and further negotiations, on April 22, 2022, we, in conjunction with our codefendants Yaniv Sarig, Fabrice Hamaide, and Arturo Rodriguez, entered into a formal settlement agreement to resolve this class action.
+The settlement agreement contains no admission of wrongdoing and expressly states that we and our codefendants have entered into a settlement solely to avoid the uncertainties, burden, and expense of further litigation.
+The settlement class consists of purchasers of our securities during the period from August 24, 2020 through May 3, 2021, inclusive (the "Class Period").
+Under the terms of the proposed settlement, members of the settlement class release us and our codefendants from, among other things, all claims and causes of action of every nature and description, whether known or unknown, that were asserted in the class action; could have been asserted in the class action; relate in any way to transactions in our securities during the Class Period and any facts, transactions, or occurrences referred to in any of the pleadings or other documents filed in the class action.